Metarishi2/logicfunnels-tracker/README.md

 - Weekly, monthly, and total breakdowns
 - Trend analysis and performance metrics

-### 🔐 **Admin Management**
+### 🔐 **Multi-tenant System**
-- Secure admin authentication
-- Add new admin users from dashboard
-- Role-based access control
+- Admin and User roles with role-based access control
+- Admin can create and manage users and clients
-- Admin-only analytics dashboard
+- Users can only see their own analytics
+- Client assignment and management

 ### 📤 **Data Export**
 - CSV export functionality
-- Excel file generation
 - Looker Studio integration
 - Real-time data synchronization